In this article

 • Selling expenses: Costs associated with selling and marketing your business would be considered selling expenses.
 They include expenses like sales salaries and commissions and marketing and advertising costs.

 Ramp's expense management software offers a solution to the pitfalls of manually tracking business expenses.
-Our digital system (paired with corporate cards) includes features like automated expense requests and approvals, customizable spend controls at the card, employee, and merchant level, and a handy mobile app for capturing and storing receipts.
+Together with industry-leading corporate cards, Ramp’s modern finance platform gives you automated expense reporting and approvals, customizable spend controls, and a handy mobile app for capturing and storing receipts.

 Try Ramp for free